The Golden Rule May Not Always Be Best

 I thought I knew my values, but I was surprised once I started listing them that I have more values than I realized.
 If someone had asked me how many values underlie the things I pursue or the way I behave, I might have said four or five.

 Spirituality – I value seeking and staying on the path to God or enlightenment (same thing in my mind).
-I’m not sure if spirituality is a value.
 Maybe faith in something greater than me is what I should call it.
 Or knowing who I truly am.
-I’m not sure how to explain this, even though it has been my primary value for as long as I can remember!
+I’m not sure how to explain this well in words, but it has been my primary value for as long as I can remember.

 Silence – I believe that except when we have something useful to say, it’s best to be silent.
 It’s in silence that we learn to recognize truth.